GrandGarcon/Complete_Cybersecurity_Path/README.md

 ### Some good links for communities
 one and only :- 0x00sec
+then for the practical , reading RE book 0xA reverse engineering linux is the bible for those who really want to learning the CA & OS at same time and also write low level but standardized code ( wish i have known this site rather than sitting hours & hrs in boring repeated classes).

 # To Do List

-- [ ] writing the minimum viable project and resources
+- [X] writing the minimum viable project and resources
+  - for the starting solve questions only from CTF365 / HTB  with one problem each day from diffrent type.

 - [ ] Implementing the recent Ml papers with cybersecurity
 - [ ]  Excercises and resource on professional courses